-Challenge number Detail of challenge 1 Underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 Pupils generally have greater difficulties with phonics than their peers.
+2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.

-3 On entry Reception data demonstrates that, between 0% to 31% of our disadvantaged pupils arrive below age-related expectations compared to 18% to 60% of other pupils.
-4 The education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+3 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+On entry Reception data in the last 3 years demonstrates that, between 30% to 50% of our disadvantaged pupils arrive below age-related expectations compared to 50% to 70% of other pupils.
+This gap remains steady to the end of KS2.
+4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths and writing.
-5 Social and emotional issues for many pupils, and a lack of enrichment opportunities during school closure.
+5 Our assessments (including covid wellbeing surveys), observations and discussions with pupils and families have identified social and emotional issues for many pupils, and a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Teacher referrals for support have markedly increased during the pandemic.
 3 pupils (2 of whom are disadvantaged) are currently accessing support in alternative provision and a further 15 require additional support with social and emotional needs, including referrals to outside agencies.
 11 children (6 of whom are disadvantaged) receiving individual support or small group interventions.
-6 There is a difference of between 8% of non-disadvantaged and 19% of disadvantaged pupils who are 'persistently absent' during the COVID period.
+6 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 2% - 4% lower than for non-disadvantaged pupils.
+5% - 10% of disadvantaged pupils have been 'persistently absent' compared to 2% - 5% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
-7 All pupils have fallen behind their expected trajectory in writing from their starting points because of missed learning during the pandemic and disadvantaged pupils have been disproportionately impacted.
-On entry and tracking data indicate that disadvantaged pupils are less successful in developing the writing skills expected for their age and stage of development throughout their primary school career.
+7 Our assessments, observations and discussions with children have identified that all pupils have fallen behind their expected trajectory in writing from their starting points because of missed learning during the pandemic and disadvantaged pupils have been disproportionately impacted.
+On entry and tracking data indicate that disadvantaged pupils are less successful in developing the writing skills expected for their age and stage of development through out their primary school career.

 8 Parental engagement in pupils' learning, although generally good, has been significantly impacted by the pandemic, with less opportunity for parents to visit school, take part in workshops and parent and child activities.
 This has especially been the case in Early Years.
 Records of attendance indicate that parents of disadvantaged children have been less likely to attend stay and learn events in Nursery and Reception and are less likely to take part in parent consultation meetings or attend workshops on aspects of learning, e.g. Meet the teacher or curriculum events.